Useful information and guidance about support services for parents, such as education welfare, special needs and financial assistance.

 Raising a family is the most important job that you can do.
 The rewards are great but it can be very challenging along the way.
 At some point, you may need some extra help.
 We’re here for you!
 Early Intervention Support Teams are here to help and support you no matter how big or small your problem.

-The Education Welfare Team provides a channel of communication between home and school and between parents and the local authority.
+The Education Welfare Service provides a channel of communication between home and school and between parents and the local authority.
 Includes information and guidance on attendance, bullying, exclusions, education at home, holidays in term time, entertainment licences, work permits and employment of children guidelines.

 About the educational psychology service, how the service works and information about situations where an educational psychologist may get involved.